adamrturman/leet-hints-client/README.md

 - As a signed-in user, I would like to edit challenges that I have created.
 - As a signed-in user, I would like to delete challenges that I have created.
 - As a signed-in user, I would like to make comments on other users' challenges.
-- As the creator of a challenge, I would like to be able to moderate the comments.
+- As the creator of a challenge, I would like to be able to moderate the comments on my challenges.

 ## Planning Story